ryssbowh/pingu-field-module/README.md

 The config `field.numberRevisionsToKeep` controls how many revisions to keep in database.
 Revisions will be saved for any field defined in the entity field repository and any bundle field if this entity is bundled.

+### Form layouts

+Each entity has a form layout, which defines the layout for the form that adds/edits that entity.
+The layout definition includes the place of the field in the form, the widget used to display it and the options associated to that widget.

+for bundled entity that layout is the bundle layout that can be edited through the UI for each bundle.
+Basic entities form layout is not editable atm.

+Form layouts are registered and accessible in the Field facade

 ## Commands

 - artisan:module:make-entity-fields Model Module : Creates a new Field Repository class